luisdvalle/PayUsersApi_DemoExercise/README.md

 Microsoft Azure Storage Explorer (link to install: https://azure.microsoft.com/en-us/features/storage-explorer/)
 ```

+alternatively, docker support has been added to this project.

 ### To run this project

 * After installing Microsoft Azure Storage Emulator in your machine, open the project in VS and run it.